-A) Proposed Stockholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature
+A)Proposed Stockholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature

-"THAT pursuant to Chapter 10.09 of the Listing Requirements of Bursa Malaysia Securities Berhad, a general mandate of the Stockholders be and is hereby granted for the Company and/or its subsidiaries to enter into the recurrent arrangements or transactions of a revenue or trading nature, as set out in the Company's Circular to Stockholders dated 6 June 2005 ("the Circular") with any person who is a related party as described in the Circular as follows, provided that such transactions are undertaken in the ordinary course of business, on an arm's length basis, on normal commercial terms, on terms not more favourable to the Related Party than those generally available to the public and are not, in the Company's opinion, detrimental to the minority stockholders; and that disclosure will be made in the annual report of the aggregate value of transactions conducted during the financial year; and that such approval, unless revoked or varied by the Company in general meeting, shall continue to be in force until the conclusion of the next Annual General Meeting of the Company :- a) Recurrent Related Party Transactions of a revenue or trading nature involving Boon Siew Sdn Bhd Group; Resolution 11 b) Recurrent Related Party Transactions of a revenue or trading nature involving Dato' Syed Mohamad Bin Syed Murtaza and family; Resolution 12 c) Recurrent Related Party Transactions of a revenue or trading nature involving Honda Motor Co., Ltd.; Resolution 13 d) Recurrent Related Party Transactions of a revenue or trading nature involving i-Logistics Corporation and Itochu Corporation; Resolution 14
+"THAT pursuant to Chapter 10.09 of the Listing Requirements of the Bursa Malaysia Securities Berhad, a general mandate of the Stockholders be and is hereby granted to the Company and/or its subsidiaries to enter into the recurrent arrangements or transactions of a revenue or trading nature, as set out in the Company's Circular to Stockholders dated 2 June 2006 ("the Circular") with any person who is a related party as described in the Circular as follows, provided that such transactions are undertaken in the ordinary course of business, on an arm's length basis, and on normal commercial terms, or on terms not more favourable to the Related Party than those generally available to the public and are not, in the Company's opinion, detrimental to the minority stockholders; and that disclosure will be made in the annual report of the aggregate value of transactions conducted during the financial year; and that such approval, unless revoked or varied by the Company in general meeting, shall continue to be in force until the conclusion of the next Annual General Meeting of the Company :- a) Recurrent Related Party Transactions of a revenue or trading nature involving Boon Siew Sdn Bhd Group; Resolution 10 b) Recurrent Related Party Transactions of a revenue or trading nature involving Dato' Syed Mohamad Bin Syed Murtaza and family; Resolution 11 c) Recurrent Related Party Transactions of a revenue or trading nature involving Honda Motor Co.
+Ltd.; Resolution 12 d) Recurrent Related Party Transactions of a revenue or trading nature involving i-Logistics Corporation and Itochu Corporation; Resolution 13 e) Recurrent Related Party Transactions of a revenue or trading nature involving Mr Tan Liang Chye; Resolution 14 f) Recurrent Related Party Transactions of a revenue or trading nature involving Mr Ooi Soo Pheng; Resolution 15 g) Recurrent Related Party Transactions of a revenue or trading nature involving Hyumal Motor Sdn Bhd."
+Resolution 16